zhishi-project/Zhishi-Frontend/README.md

 ## Why Zhishi ?

-You've definitely being in this situation before:
+You've definitely been in this situation before:

 >Someone asks you a question; Shortly after another person comes with the same question and the cycle continues like that, till you tell the next person to go ask from the last/previous person you answered.